-Ray Patel: Imagine having a heart procedure that potentially can help regenerate or rejuvenate your heart muscle, and it's done as an outpatient.
+Amit Patel, MD: Imagine having a heart procedure that potentially can help regenerate or rejuvenate your heart muscle, and it's done as an outpatient.

-Announcer: Examining the latest research and telling you about the latest breakthroughs the Science and Research Show is on The Scope.
+Announcer: Examining the latest research and telling you about the latest breakthroughs.
+The Science and Research Show is on The Scope.

 Interviewer: Tell me about this brand new procedure that injects stem cells into a person's heart to treat heart failure.
 It effects about six million people.

 Amit Patel, MD: That's true.
 There's millions of people who have heart failure.
 And as the heart failure progresses the heart weakens, and the only options are a heart transplant or assist devices or artificial hearts.
 So the goal is how can we intervene before you end up needing a heart transplant or an artificial heart.
 So we've come up with an ultra minimally invasive technique where we just go through the vein and backwards into the heart and we could deliver gene therapy and/or stem cells.
 And we do this as an outpatient procedure.

 Interviewer: What are these stem cells doing that you're injecting into the heart?